 The travel bag is made from water-resistant tarpaulin, meaning that your stuff will stay safe even if you get caught in a freak downpour.
 It has a clamshell opening making it much easier to organise your stuff inside the bag.

 This is a travel bag that prides itself on its organisational features.
-There is an underwear compartment, easy access pocket, RFID blocking sleeve, cord pass through and water bottle pocket.
+There is an underwear compartment, easy access pocket, RFID blocking sleeve, cord pass through and a pocket for your water bottle.